Clinical Guideline Development

 Do not use appendices – a series of headed sections work best on a website

-Important information can be highlighted – this should be used sparingly to make the most important
+Important information can be highlighted – this should be used sparingly to make the most important information stand out.

 Where possible acute care guidelines should have a management algorithm at the start of the guideline for ease of use.